gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 *Brand*: $F(1,2)=0.65, \text{ p-value}=0.51$) in the additive model.
 To get small p-values with the small sample sizes that unreplicated designs would generate, the differences would need to be **very** large because the residual degrees of freedom have become very small.
+\index{degrees of freedom}
-The term-plots in Figure \@ref(fig:Figure4-18) show that the differences among the levels are small relative to the residual variability as seen in the error bars around each point estimate.
+The term-plots in Figure \@ref(fig:Figure4-19) show that the differences among the levels are small relative to the residual variability as seen in the error bars around each point estimate.

-(ref:fig4-18) Term-plots for the additive model in paper towel data set with no replication.
+(ref:fig4-19) Term-plots for the additive model in paper towel data set with no replication.